matloff/gitR/README.md

 ```

 Removes the file **x**, then does commit and push, with the specified
 commit comment.
-Other allowed ops are 'add', 'mv' and 'rmr' (rm -r).
+Other allowed ops are 'add', 'mv' and 'rm -r').

 **Example:**